 Where to get it:

 Veggies: Fresh is best!
-I buy Lulu’s veggies from our local Saturday fresh fruit and veg market or a local trusted green grocer.
+I buy veggies from our local Saturday fresh fruit and veg market or a local trusted green grocer.

 NB.
 ‘UMF’ stands for Unique Manuka Factor and the accompanying rating describes the medicinal potency of the honey.
 The ‘UMF’ acronym is interchangeable with ‘NPA’ (Non-Peroxide Activity) ie. UMF 5+ is the same as NPA 5+.
 MGO is an abbreviation for Methylgloxal (one of the chemical indicators for Unique Manuka Factor) although the MGO value doesn’t translate directly to UMF.
 There’s a good MGO -> UMF calculator here: https://export-x.com/manuka-honey-umf-to-mgo-calculator/

 Ivory Coat is made in Australia, sourced from natural Australian grown ingredients, and Sunday Pets and Ziwipeak are both made in New Zealand, sourced from natural New Zealand grown ingredients.
 All three are beautifully balanced natural formulas full of quality protein, good oils, vitamins and minerals making them the perfect component to round-out the nutritional profile of Lulu’s daily meals.
 For those in the UK/Canada/USA I’ve also spent some time researching equivalent brands available in your territories – see the ‘Where to get it’ section below for my recommendations.

 All three brands make quite simply the best quality, genuinely hypoallergenic food I’ve come across in 16yrs of feeding a hyper-sensitive dog.
-The flavour of the quality ingredients in both also seem to be super palatable – Lulu’s a fairly picky eater and she adores all three.
+The flavour of the quality ingredients in both also seem to be super palatable – Lulu was a fairly picky eater and she adored all three.
 Compare the top five ingredients on any of the above to others on the market and the quality speaks for itself.
 Ivory Coat and Sunday Pets are very reasonably priced – no more than the more big ‘scientifically formulated’, ‘vet endorsed’ brands (all with their fair share of fillers and preservatives).
 Ziwipeak is fairly expensive, but it really packs and extraordinary nutritional punch and, due to the pieces being softer and smaller, is great for older dogs who no longer have the full set of smashing nashers they were born with.